Sweet Armenian Pilaf with Raisins and Dried Fruit

-Traditional Armenian Easter pilaf is easy to cook at home.
-Such pilaf is one of the pearls of Armenian cuisine!
-On the brightest holiday - Easter, this pilaf together with the boiled fish are a symbolic decoration of the table - the fish personifies Christianity, and the pilaf with raisins personifies the land inhabited by God by people, and the raisins are the chosen ones who overcame the doubts of Thomas the Unbeliever in their soul and believed in the Resurrection of Christ
+A traditional Armenian Easter pilaf that's easy to make at home.
+This pilaf is one of the jewels of Armenian cuisine!
+On the brightest holiday—Easter—it sits alongside poached fish as a symbolic centerpiece: the fish stands for Christianity, while the raisin pilaf represents the earth God filled with people, and the raisins themselves are the chosen who overcame the doubts of Doubting Thomas and believed in Christ's Resurrection.

 nasstinAuthor avatar